 Leaving space in your photos for text or other additions is important if you ever want to see your work on the cover of a magazine, for example.
 You’re not going to have any luck selling a photo without any space in it for a cover, so practice thinking about all of these potential opportunities too.

-Even if you’re not looking to sell your wildlife photos commercially, practising composition is still important.
+Even if you’re not looking to sell your wildlife photos commercially, practicing composition is still important.

 Ok, I’ll admit it…